DrugPair

 What to do

-Tell your doctor about your alcohol use before starting gabapentin.
+Tell your clinician about alcohol use and every sedating medicine before starting gabapentin.

 When to call your doctor